A few thoughts on photography:

 Because the pixel dimensions of an image can’t easily be changed, the only way to print bigger is to reduce the resolution of your image.
 Remember that anytime you reduce resolution you reduce clarity.
 While this may result in a larger image, it may also result in a blurry image.
 Some images can be safely printed below 300ppi without noticeable reduction in clarity, depending on image content and the paper you choose to print on.
 If you are curious if this can be done to your image, please bring your file into the shop for a free consultation and we can tell you the absolute maximum print size.

 Bring us your images!
 We can help you finalize printing size and advise you on paper selection.
-Please deliver your files to us in the following ways: on jump drive, disc, or upload to Dropbox.
+Please deliver your files to us in the following ways: on jump drive, disc, or use our file uploader.

 Prints are usually ready within a week of ordering.